RK0429/kuPyLTSpice/README.md

 # README #

 PyLTSpice is a toolchain of python utilities design to interact with LTSpice Electronic Simulator.
-It is mostly based on the spicelib package, being the main difference to it is the fact that LTSpice is automatically selected to perform all simulations.
+It is mostly based on the kupicelib package, being the main difference to it is the fact that LTSpice is automatically selected to perform all simulations.

 ## What is contained in this repository ##